 This way if some attacker assumes that the vehicle is occupied and just decides to light it up you won’t get cut to ribbons, and will have a chance to stop them or get away as appropriate.

 Vehicles are difficult to see out of when in any kind of dense terrain, and they are very difficult to fight out of.
 You can still make a quick getaway if the vehicle is parked appropriately nearby when you and your team are resting.
 Don’t set yourselves up for failure by staying huddled inside the vehicle when it is not appropriate.

-For this reason it is imperative teams work hard in order to overcome these inherent limitations, and it is only through long practice, diligence and strict adherence to good procedure that you and yours can remain safe when rolling around the wild wasteland in a lone vehicle.
+For this reason, it’s imperative teams work hard in order to overcome these inherent limitations, and it is only through long practice, diligence, and strict adherence to good procedures that you and yours can remain safe when rolling around the wild wasteland in a lone vehicle.